Bitcoin-ABC/bitcoin-abc/apps/alp-dex/SPEC.md

    pct + address (short TTL cache).
 Failures fail settle when enabled.
 3. Templates inject the platform fee out; settle requires exact atoms + script when enabled, and rejects unexpected platform fee when disabled.
-4. Audit columns record platform fee fields.
-5. Coordinator whitelist is **out of band**: operators register their public LP base URL with the coordinator. alp-dex only advertises `platformFeeEnabled` and enforces fee outs when opted in.
+4. Coordinator whitelist is **out of band**: operators register their public LP base URL with the coordinator. alp-dex only advertises `platformFeeEnabled` and enforces fee outs when opted in.